Most people have heard of the Central Intelligence Agency (CIA), but have you wondered what exactly they do or how they got started.

 President Franklin D Roosevelt, recognizing the need for a centralized agency, established the Office of Strategic Services (OSS) in 1942.
 The end of World War II in 1945 led to the beginning of the Cold War -- a period of intense mistrust between the US and Russia.
 Cold War was a fight between two ideologies, democracy, and communism.
 President Truman signed the National Security Act in 1947 and established the CIA.
 Many of its members were previously part of the OSS.

 The role of the CIA is to collect intelligence and advise the leadership of the US.
 But it has also had a controversial history of being involved in assassination attempts and overthrowing foreign governments during its 70 years.

 Shrouded In Secrecy

-In order to protect its agents, most of the people in CIA use fake aliases when traveling.
-As a result, many agents' names and their corresponding missions are not released to the public.
-However, some of the most famous operations the CIA has undertaken are: the death of Osama bin Laden (responsible for 9/11) and Operation Mongoose (a secret operation to overthrow the Communist regime in Cuba and its dictator, Fidel Castro).
+In order to protect their identity, most people in the CIA use fake aliases when traveling.
+As a result, many agents' names and their missions are not released to the public.
+Some of the most famous operations the CIA has undertaken are: the death of Osama bin Laden (responsible for 9/11) and Operation Mongoose (a secret operation to overthrow the Communist regime in Cuba and its dictator, Fidel Castro).

-The CIA hasn’t remained constant all these years; it has changed its operations with our culture.
+The CIA hasn’t remained constant all these years; it has been forced to change.
 For example, the rise of the internet has caused complications, and the CIA now has to monitor online espionage such as forging and hacking that can compromise national security.
-Over the 70 years that the CIA has been a part of the US, it has adapted along with our constantly changing world.
+Over the 70 years that the CIA has been a part of the US, it has adapted to our constantly changing world.